 Patricia is working in Seattle for three weeks in May /June where she will be working with Roosevelt High School on their Mental Health Awareness Programme, which came about as a direct result of the students seeing Blinkered last year while in Derry on an exchange trip as part of the Hands For A Bridge project.
 She will work with students examining the issues in the play and developing Scenes of Intervention which will be presented at an event on 2nd June.
 She will also meet with various venues and organisations in Seattle, and in New York, with a view to touring Blinkered in the US in 2018.
 This work is supported by the Arts Council of Northern Ireland International Development for Organisations Award through the Lottery Fund.

 Next year will be 21 YEARS of Sole Purpose.
-We are hosting a special symposium called Stage by Stage.
-Taking place in The Derry Playhouse, this will be a weekend in February 2018 where people working in theatre for social issues across the UK and Ireland will come together for workshops, talks and performances including Red Ladder, Collective Encounters and Smashing Times.
+We are hosting the Sole Purpose 21 Years Festival of Theatre for Social Change.
+Taking place in The Derry Playhouse, this will be a festival in February 2018 where people working in theatre for social issues across the UK and Ireland will come together for workshops, talks and performances including Red Ladder, Collective Encounters and Smashing Times.

 We would like to thank everyone who has helped us in any way, large or small, over the last twenty years.
 Sole Purpose Productions has always gathered together talented, dedicated and creative people to produce memorable work both on the stage and behind the scenes.
 We are lucky to have such talent to call upon.
 We would also like to thank all our funders who have made the work possible throughout the years.